roybailey/research-kotlin-springboot/rksb-common/rksb-common-lib/rksb-common-lib-web/README.md

 _Nuggets of Knowledge and Thinking from last people to work on the project._
 _e.g. suggestions for technical debt reduction, simplification or enhancements_

+* Currently setup for Kotlin only, consider adding support for Java in same project